isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 # Google Play Review Collection

-This project collects Google Play reviews from multiple popular applications using the `google-play-scraper` package and performs exploratory data analysis to evaluate the quality of the collected data for downstream database constructions.
+## Project Introduction
+This project evaluates Google Play as a potential source of user-generated review data for downstream AI and data pipeline development.
+The goal is to assess the feasibility of collecting, structuring, and maintaining app review data for future database storage and ingestion workflows.
+A review collection pipeline was developed using the `google-play-scraper` package to retrieve reviews from selected applications.
+The collected data was then examined through exploratory data analysis to understand dataset completeness, consistency, and usability.
+The findings provide insights into the strengths and limitations of Google Play as a potential long-term review data source.

+## Data Source
+Google Play was selected as the primary data source because it provides a large volume of publicly available user reviews across a wide range of applications.
+Reviews were collected using the google-play-scraper package by querying each application's package ID.

 ## Related Projects Used
 This project mainly used the `google-play-scraper` package for Google Play Store review collection.